EChesters/DataVis/06_session/lecture_notes.md

         ]
 ```

+**MY NOTE:** iRange is useful when order is not categories but s shown in an order
+**QUESTION:** How does data visualisation encourage users to ask questions about the data?

 To do this we have performed some minor data shaping by deriving a new data field `quarter` from the data using a [date-time expression](https://vega.github.io/vega/docs/expressions/#datetime-functions).
 When specifying an [iRange](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#iRange) we can optionally specify the minimum ([inMin](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#inMin)) and maximum ([inMax](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#inMax)) values permitted by the slider along with the step size ([inStep](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#inStep)) of each slider increment .